ZhenyiWangTHU/HemaScopeR/INSTALL.md

 ###### B. Install required R-packages

-Installation of these R-packages is necessary prior to HemaScopeR installation, otherwise, the installation process will fail.
+Installation of these R-packages is necessary prior to HemaScopeR installation.

 ```R
 shiny 1.7.5